Contents

 About Benojt

-At the moment Benojt can render escape-time fractals in the complex plane like Mandelbrot, Julia and Newton style fractals, Lyapunov fractals and various types of attractors/strange attractors.
+At the moment Benojt can render escape-time fractals in the complex plane like Mandelbrot, Julia and

 Other fractal types will follow soon.